ficusjs/create-ficus-app/README.md

 npx create-ficus-app my-app
 ```

+This will create a project using the Snowpack app starter project.

 ## Starter projects

 Depending on what you need to build, Create Ficus App offers a selection of starter projects.

 More to follow soon!

+- Snowpack app - a simple app using [Snowpack](https://www.snowpack.dev/)
 - Basic app - a simple, single HTML page with inline scripts
 - [11ty](https://www.11ty.dev/) app - a Jamstack site based on [11ty](https://www.11ty.dev/)